amandaguglieri/hackinglife/docs/az-900-exams.md

 - Azure Service Health
 - Azure Arc
-- Azure Monitor (Correct)
+- Azure Monitor
 - Azure Advisor
 - Azure Event Hubs

-**Log Analytics** is a tool in the Azure portal that's used to edit and run log queries with data in **Azure Monitor (Correct)** Logs.
+**Log Analytics** is a tool in the Azure portal that's used to edit and run log queries with data in **Azure Monitor ** Logs.
 You might write a simple query that returns a set of records and then use features of Log Analytics to sort, filter, and analyze them.
 Or you might write a more advanced query to perform statistical analysis and visualize the results in a chart to identify a particular trend.
 Whether you work with the results of your queries interactively or use them with other Azure Monitor features, such as log query alerts or workbooks, Log Analytics is the tool that you'll use to write and test them.

 #### Question 57: True or False: **Azure DNS can manage DNS records for your Azure services, but cannot provide DNS for your external resources.**

-- False (Correct)
+- False
-- True (Incorrect)
+- True

 Azure DNS can manage DNS records for your Azure services **and provide DNS for your external resources as well.** Azure DNS is integrated in the Azure portal and uses the same credentials, support contract, and billing as your other Azure services.
 DNS billing is based on the number of DNS zones hosted in Azure and on the number of DNS queries received.
 To learn more about pricing, see [Azure DNS pricing](https://azure.microsoft.com/pricing/details/dns/).

 #### Question 58: **___________________ is a strategy that employs a series of mechanisms to slow the advance of an attack that's aimed at acquiring unauthorized access to information.
 Each layer provides protection so that if one layer is breached, a subsequent layer is already in place to prevent further exposure.**

-- Defense in Depth (Correct)
+- Defense in Depth
 - Defense in Steps
 - Defense in Layers
 - Defense in Series